 The point of talking about all these “failures” is that now, with hindsight, I can look back and see that without all these things happening to me I wouldn’t be the person I am today.
 Whilst there are lots of things I want to change and “would if I could”, I know that these things have, for the most part, made me a better person.

-- Without that first marriage I wouldn't have met my second (current!) husband, Mr. Summers (for various reasons, but see point 4).
+- Without that first marriage I wouldn’t have met my second husband Keith (for various reasons, but see point 4).

 - Without getting into so much debt I wouldn’t be the finance-savvy, expert money-saving person I am today – I can sniff a discount code a mile away and juggle money like there’s no tomorrow.